lukka/run-vcpkg/README.md

  > jest

-Basic tests are implemented in this repository, which run the action on a simple [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)).
+[Smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) are implemented in this repository, which tun the action on all platforms.

-Complex tests are executed in the builds of [CppBuildTasks](https://github.com/lukka/CppBuildTasks/) repository that shares the same engine in the [run-cmake-vcpkg-action-libs](https://github.com/lukka/run-cmake-vcpkg-action-libs) submodule.
+Rigorous tests are executed in the builds of [CppBuildTasks](https://github.com/lukka/CppBuildTasks/) repository that shares the same engine in the [run-cmake-vcpkg-action-libs](https://github.com/lukka/run-cmake-vcpkg-action-libs) submodule.

-It would be desirable to have extensive unit tests implemented in this repository as well.
+It would be desirable to have extensive tests implemented in this repository as well.

 Validation tests on various scenarios are run using the workflows of the [Samples](#samples).